Once Upon a Time In Hong Kong

 To Salisbury Road Peninsula doors

-where the trading ships its waters journey,
+where old enemies its waters journey,

-where long ago waged the Opium Wars
+where long ago in the Opium Wars

-and Britannia ruled the South China Sea.
+Britannia ruled the South China Sea.

 Now a new tale of skirmish is retold

-when two foes battled on a foreign field,
+when two foes battled on a foreign field -

 Written: November 2008